Polish bill over wartime history angers Israel, Ukraine

 It expressed its "great concern over the intent to present Ukrainians only as 'nationalist criminals' and 'Third Reich collaborators'."

-Volodymyr Vyatrovych, head of the Ukrainian Institute of National Remembrance, condemned the Polish measure as "dangerous not for Ukraine, but for Poland".

-"This is a serious step towards the curtailment of freedom of speech and introduction of party censorship," he said on his Facebook page.
+Volodymyr Vyatrovych, head of the Ukrainian Institute of National Remembrance, condemned the Polish measure as "a serious step towards the curtailment of freedom of speech and introduction of party censorship."

 - 'German crimes' -